GitLab Runner Helm Chart

 imagePullSecrets: [your-image-pull-secret]

 Take note of the format.
 The value is not prefixed by a name tag as is the convention in Kubernetes resources.
-An array of one or more secret names is required, regardless of whether or not you’re using multiple registry credentials.
+It requires an array of one or more secret names, even if you use only one registry credential.

 Providing a custom certificate for accessing GitLab

-You can provide a Kubernetes Secret to the GitLab Runner Helm Chart, which will be used to populate the container’s /home/gitlab-runner/.gitlab-runner/certs directory.
+You can provide a Kubernetes Secret to the GitLab Runner Helm Chart, which is used to populate the container’s /home/gitlab-runner/.gitlab-runner/certs directory.

-Each key name in the Secret will be used as a filename in the directory, with the file content being the value associated with the key:
+Each key name in the Secret is used as a filename in the directory, with the file content being the value associated with the key:

 • The key/filename used should be in the format <gitlab.hostname>.crt, for example gitlab.your-domain.com.crt.

-• Any intermediate certificates need to be concatenated to your server certificate in the same file.
+• Concatenate any intermediate certificates together with your server certificate in the same file.

 • The hostname used should be the one the certificate is registered for.